CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 # Manage users and groups

-Identities - user account/ computer account.
+Identities - User account/ computer account.
 Identity is the newer terminology to refer this objects.
+"identities" refers to user accounts and their management, including cloud identities, synchronized identities, and federated identities.
-Entra ID - Formally Azure AD is the central directory services store
+Entra ID - Formally Azure AD is the central directory services store Identities can be synced with your on premise Active Directory (ADDS)